preston-werner-ventures/prestonwernerventures.com/notes/GOOD HUMANS: Introducing Tom Preston-Werner, hacker (and lockpicker) emeritus.md

 Here’s hoping that curiosity draws in more brains like Tom and Theresa’s.

 Next week: More on Hack Club’s hackathon from the railroad and a deep dive into “theory of change”.
-Stay tuned for much more on the excellent humans behind PWV, our grantees and our community in the weeks and months ahead.
+Stay tuned for much more on the excellent humans behind 128 Collective, our grantees and our community in the weeks and months ahead.
 Feedback always welcome!
 This newsletter is a new venture.
 Get in touch anytime.

 — by Colin Sullivan